AlanSmithey/MnemoSweeper/README.md

 *in progress*...

 #### Browser Support:
-Last two versions of each browser.
+Last two versions of all major browsers.